eme64/blog/_posts/2023-02-22-SuperWord-Introduction.md

 ```

 **Appendix: Open Tasks and Questions**

+These are the bugs that I am working on at the time of writing this blog:

+ - [JDK-8298935](https://bugs.openjdk.org/browse/JDK-8298935): fix independence bug in create_pack logic in SuperWord::find_adjacent_refs
+ - [JDK-8304042](https://bugs.openjdk.org/browse/JDK-8304042): C2 SuperWord: schedule must remove packs with cyclic dependencies

+These are more tasks we could/should consider:

  - Code has lots of open tasks (eg. implement PackNode and ExtractNode)
  - I added a few recently: